ACINQ/bitcoin-lib/README.md

   <dependency>
     <groupId>fr.acinq</groupId>
     <artifactId>bitcoin-lib_2.11</artifactId>
-    <version>0.9.6</version>
+    <version>0.9.7</version>
   </dependency>
 </dependencies>
 ```

-The latest snapshot (development) version is 0.9.7-SNAPSHOT, the latest released version is 0.9.6
+The latest snapshot (development) version is 0.9.8-SNAPSHOT, the latest released version is 0.9.7

 ## Segwit support

-Bitcoin-lib 0.9.6, avalaible on Maven Central, fully supports segwit (see below for more information) and is on par with the segwit code that was just merged into Bitcoin Core.
+Bitcoin-lib 0.9.7, avalaible on Maven Central, fully supports segwit (see below for more information) and is on par with the segwit code in Bitcoin Core 0.13.1.

 ## Usage